top of page

 Licensed Specialist in School Psychology

 I have a dedication to normalizing and increasing understanding of mental health and neurodiversity through psychological evaluations and counseling.
-When providing therapy, I strive to help clients set short and long-term goals, identify strengths and values, increase positive coping and/or communication skills, improve relationships, and increase self-acceptance and self-compassion.
+When providing therapy, I strive to help clients set relevant goals, identify strengths and values, increase positive coping and communication skills, improve relationships, and increase self-compassion.
 I also value the use of humor, creativity, and games in therapy.
 I most often utilize acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), solution-focused therapy, mindfulness, and exposure with response prevention.

-Over time, I have developed a niche in working with anxiety (including social anxiety, phobias, panic attacks, OCD, and generalized anxiety), ADHD, and autism (including nuances of the presentation of ADHD/autism in females).
-However, I also consider myself a generalist for a wide range of concerns affecting mood, behavior, and development.
-I also have training and experience in evaluations for dyslexia and other learning disabilities.
-When providing psychological or psychoeducational evaluations, I focus on meaningful and tailored recommendations for home and school.
+Over time, I have developed a niche in therapy and evaluations for anxiety (including social anxiety, phobias, panic attacks, OCD, and generalized anxiety), ADHD, and autism (including nuances of the presentation of ADHD/autism in females).
+I also have experience supporting mental health for individuals with intellectual disabilities, as well as evaluations for dyslexia and other learning disabilities.
+However, I also consider myself a generalist for a wide range of issues that may bring someone to counseling or for a psychological evaluation.

 Children's Books: